As an amazon associate, I earn affiliate commission, from qualifying purchases

 - Tip: For remembering all setup, you can consult with your taken notes and pictures which you took during the time of removing.
 Make sure to clean all parts before re-assembly.

 Mechanical Timing is needed for the engine camshafts and crankshaft together.
 Activate the camshaft so that the valve train can run properly.
 If you see mechanical timing does not work properly, the possible reason will be the piston contact the valves.

 Step 4: Before connecting the battery, check again all setups.
 Firstly install the positive cable then the negative one.

-Once you feel all assembly was perfectly done, refill the vehicle’s engine with oil by using new filter.
-Then refill the radiator with engine coolant in adequate level.
+Once you feel all assembly was perfectly done, refill the vehicle’s engine with oil by using a new filter.
+Then refill the radiator with engine coolant inadequate level.
 Before starting the engine, you should have bled the cooling system.

 Step 5: Recheck everything for any faults.

 Congratulation!
 You have changed your vehicle’s head gasket by yourself.
-If you feel any troubles during the time of replacing the cylinder head gasket, then feel free to contact us.
-For car related technical support you can comment on the post as well.
-If you are really looking easy solutions to avoid the complex process, then we suggest you to see bluedevil head gasket sealer review top of the post.
+If you feel any trouble during the time of replacing the cylinder head gasket, then feel free to contact us.
+For car-related technical support you can comment on the post as well.
+If you are really looking for easy solutions to avoid the complex process, then we suggest you see blue devil head gasket review top of the post.
 You can visit another post that shows a list of the best head gasket sealers.

 - Steel Seal Blown Head Gasket Sealer Reviews

 - How To Fix A Blown Head Gasket Without Replacing It